 How to Book a Baptism

-To enquire about a Baptism please contact our Parish Administrator (Telephone 0151 734 4803).
-She will give you an application form and a leaflet explaining the Baptism Service.
-After your application form has been received, then one of our clergy will contact you to arrange a short meeting to go through the service with you, and answer any questions you may have.
+You will be given an application form and a leaflet explaining the Baptism Service.
+After your application form has been received, then one of our clergy will contact you to go through the service with you, and answer any questions you may have.

 Children and Baptism

 *You may like to bring your child for baptism.
-This will involve one of the clergy team visiting you and going through the service with you, for as parents, you will have to make promises about bringing up your child to be a Christian.
+This will involve meeting with one of the clergy team and going through the service with you, for as parents, you will have to make promises about bringing up your child to be a Christian.

 Adults and Baptism

 Often people make a conscious decision to be baptised in later life.
 There is no need to do this if you have already been baptised in another church, but if not then you will find that being baptised is a wonderful way of stating your commitment to Christ and his church.
 Adult baptisms are very similar to infant baptisms and the arrangements are identical.